Fake Facebook Support: Sandra’s Story

 This story is part of Operation Shamrock’s Survivor Stories series.

-The scammers told her a $16,000 purchase of child pornography had been made from her account — and she could be prosecuted if she didn’t work with them to clear her name.
+“The scammers told her a $16,000 purchase of child pornography had been made from her account — and she could be prosecuted if she didn’t work with them to clear her name.”

-It all started when the community college Sandra worked for asked her to manage their social media accounts.
+It started when the community college Sandra worked for asked her to manage their social media accounts.
 Sandra, an adjunct professor who taught writers and trained writing tutors, was looking for ways to supplement her income and agreed to take on the new work.

-The Fake Facebook Support Agent Connects
+The Fake Facebook Support Agent

-The Next Level: Fake Bank and Treasury Agents
+The Fake Bank and Treasury Agents

-I was weaponized against myself.
+“I was weaponized against myself.”

 The Scammer Provides a “Solution”

-Sandra called the scammer posing as a Treasury agent.
-He informed her that she and her husband needed to move all of their funds under the auspices of the Treasury.
-Once they cooperated, the Federal Trade Commission would reinstate their accounts and provide them with new, clean Social Security numbers.
-He warned them that if they didn’t comply fully, they would be prosecuted and found guilty of money laundering.
+Sandra called the “Treasury agent.”
+He instructed them to move all of their funds to an account with the Treasury for protection.
+Once they cooperated, the Federal Trade Commission would reinstate their accounts and give them new, clean Social Security numbers.
+He also warned them that if they didn’t comply fully, they would be prosecuted and found guilty of money laundering.

 The Victims Move their Money